tidalcycles/tidal-doc/docs/reference/samplers.md

 Type: amp :: Pattern Double -> ControlPattern
 ```

-`amp` is used to control the amplitude (volume) of the sound.
-It's very similar
-to `gain`, but it uses a linear function.
+`amp` controls the amplitude of the sound using a linear function.
 Its default value is `0.4`.
+For the power function equivalent, see `gain`.

 ```haskell
 d1 $ s "arpy" # amp 0.6